M-Shrief/Adeeb_VueJS_Node-Express/README.md

 # "Adeeb أديب" VueJS with Node/Express API
-A Sample project for "Adeeb آديب" using VueJS, Pinia and vue-router.
+A Sample project for "Adeeb آديب" using VueJS, Pinia and vue-router, connecting with a Node/Express API leveraging axios requests.
-Connecting with a Node/Express API leveraging axios requests.
+While I'm using cypress for component testing.
 ## Aims and Goals

 The Projct is assumed to be a part of a business model that it's goal to show Arabic litereture, consisting of Poetry and Prose.